 So it was with a combination of anxiety (What will Christian Siriano design for Whoopi?) and laziness (Where is my remote?
 Oh well, I'll just watch what's on...) that I approached Sunday's Tony Awards.
 The DCGF is not a "theater person."
 I don't know what's playing on Broadway right now, or who's up for best book of a musical.
 But I do remember loving watching musicals on TV and videos as a kid, and I could still probably conjure up most of the lyrics to The Sound of Music.

-rug addict.
+Take Martha Plimpton.
+You probably recognize her from any of the "Law & Order" shows.
+She's usually a drug addict.
+I mean, she usually plays a drug addict.
 Oh, and she was in The Goonies.
 Anyway, she's also a well-regarded theater actor and I think she looks absolutely amazing in this dress.
 That's her dad, Keith Carradine, with her, and he looks great, too.
 Hooray for a classic tux!

-ut Martha's Carolina Herrera mermaid gown is truly stunning.
+But Martha's Carolina Herrera mermaid gown is truly stunning.
 It fits perfectly, the colors complement her complexion, and she keeps the jewelry simple and tasteful (love the giant cocktail ring!).
 Would that a few A-list actresses could show up looking so put together on a red carpet!
 My only criticism is her hair.
 It's a bit, uh, big.
 And a bit stiff looking.
 But I'll let that slide in lieu of the dress.

 Her Alberta Ferretti frock was one of the few short ones on the red carpet that night, but it had enough sparkle and she has great enough legs to make it seem perfectly in place.
 The fact that she's 44 and willing to wear a short dress with a plunging neckline is just fantastic, I think.
 And her skin!
 Um, is it perfect, or what?